 I still think about it like, every day pretty much.”

 Now Wakefield, an architect at CMG Architecture in the United States, occasionally facilitates workshops at Yale University and has found a passion for teaching and talking about ideas.

-She’ll join antenna again this October as an MC and a mentor and as for the class of 2018, she says:
+She’ll join antenna again last October as an MC, mentor and as for the class of 2019, she says: